 I sorted these words together because they all _____________________.

-In a closed sort the teacher decides on the categories.
-Students then sort the words into the given categories.
+In a closed sort, the teacher decides on the categories.
+Students then sort the words or pictures into the given categories.
 This method is helpful when first introducing the concept of sorting.
 Some students might not be familiar with sorting.
 You can also use a closed sort to introduce a particular focus or idea such as a phonics pattern.

 Some teachers include nonsense words in their sorts.
 When working with ELLs I would caution against this.
 Students are focusing a great deal of attention on learning English vocabulary.
 At least with beginners they will have a difficult time identifying if a word is a real or nonsense word.
 There are plenty of examples of real English words that fit into different phonics patterns that nonsense words do not need to be used.